-- 5. For Information: Overview of the Nevada Children's Commission- Justice Nancy Saitta - Provide a brief history of the Nevada Children's Commission and a status report Justice Nancy Saitta stated the Commission was created by an administrative docket order in 2016.
+- 5. For Information: Overview of the Nevada Children's Commission-Justice Nancy Saitta - Provide a brief history of the Nevada Children's Commission and a status report Justice Nancy Saitta stated the Commission was created by an administrative docket order in 2016.
 The plan for the Commission was to create an all-encompassing entity to oversee the widely disbursed child and family serving entities across the state of Nevada.
 Membership was also established by the court.
 Over the past 5 years, the Commission has expanded.
 Subject matter experts have been added to the subcommittees to better address what the Commission needs to be considering.
 In 2017, when the Commission began to officially meet, they realized the first job of the Commission was to identify other similarly situated committees, commissions, task forces, and legislatively created entities that were looking at children and families in the state.
 They found there were hundreds of these entities, and they realized identifying those committees/commissions was not going to be a productive effort.
 An executive collaborative planning committee was created within the Children's Commission.
 The committee held biweekly meetings for 12 months to identify what the subject matter areas should be and how they would bring the entities under the umbrella of the Commission.
-At the end of the 12 months, working outlines were created for the subject matter areas were determined, the Commission was faced with the pandemic.
+At the end of the 12 months, working outlines were created for the subject matter committees.
+One of the goals was to bring awareness.
+Ultimately, the Commission became a 5 committee Commission with broad subject matter coverage.
+Unfortunately, once the subject matter areas were determined, the Commission was faced with the pandemic.
 However, the Commission was able to immediately pivot into pandemic/COVID efforts.
 Boots on the ground efforts continued for 18 months and the Commission is back on track.